-My eyes lit up as I was reading through the list of new benefits that would be offered by my employer back in 2019.
+My eyes lit up as I read through the list of new benefits my employer would offer back in 2019.
 The following year they would begin offering a Health Savings Account (HSA).
 At the time, I didn’t know what that meant.
 However, I did know that the personal finance community touted this as the holy grail of retirement accounts.

 Immediately I was confused.
 How can something called a health savings account be used to fund retirement?
 What’s all this talk about triple tax benefits?
-First of all, “savings accounts” in general have received a terrible reputation given that they’ve paid almost no interest for more than a decade.
+First of all, “savings accounts” generally have received a terrible reputation given that they’ve paid almost no interest for over a decade.

 What Is a Health Savings Account (HSA)?

 First, let’s start by going over a Health Savings Account (HSA) definition.
 According to the IRS website: